cyberbotics/webots-doc/guide/general-bugs.md

 ### Collision detection

-Although collision detection works well generally well, `Cylinder-Cylinder`, `Cylinder-Capsule`, `IndexedFaceSet-IndexedFaceSet` and `IndexedFaceSet- Cylinder` collision detection may occasionaly yield wrong contact points.
+Although collision detection works well generally well, `Cylinder-Cylinder`, `Cylinder-Capsule`, `IndexedFaceSet-IndexedFaceSet` and `IndexedFaceSet-Cylinder` collision detection may occasionaly yield wrong contact points.
 Sometimes the contact points may be slightly off the shape, therefore causing unrealistic reaction forces to be applied to the objects.
 Other times there are too few contact points, therefore causing vibration or instabilities.

 ### Orientation dependent friction